 How Can You Qualify For Disability Benefits With Meniere’s Disease?

 Vertigo’s unpredictable nature makes working full-time difficult (if not impossible).
 You might suffer permanent hearing loss along with fatigue, emotional distress, depression and anxiety.
-Vertigo can also make you lose your balance.
+Vertigo can also make you feel nauseated or lose your balance.
 This increases your risk for workplace falls and accidents.
-Driving or operating heavy machinery is also difficult.
-Your doctor likely told you those jobs are too dangerous for people with Meniere’s disease.
+Driving or operating heavy machinery also becomes much more difficult with Meniere’s disease.
+Your doctor likely told you those jobs are too dangerous for people who experience long bouts of vertigo.

-The Social Security Administration (SSA) categorizes Meniere’s disease under Medical Listing 2.07.
-Because the disease can affect people differently, it must meet the following disability qualifications:
+The Social Security Administration (SSA) categorizes Meniere’s disease under Blue Book listing 2.07.
+Because the disease can affect each person differently, you must meet the following qualifications for disability benefits:

 - Disturbed function of vestibular labyrinth demonstrated by caloric or other vestibular tests; and